liquidcarbon/puppy/README.md

 Pup can help you construct and activate python projects interactively, such as from (i)python shells, jupyter notebooks, or [marimo notebooks](https://github.com/marimo-team/marimo/discussions/2994).

+Pup scans for folders containing valid `pyproject.toml` and python executable inside `.venv` folder.
+If a venv does not exist, pup can create it.

 ```
 a@a-Aon-L1:~/Desktop/puppy$ .pixi/envs/default/bin/python
 Python 3.12.7